RohanAlexander/telling_stories_with_data/_book/index.md

 Thank you to those students who identified specific improvements, including: Aaron Miller, Amy Farrow, Arsh Lakhanpal, Cesar Villarreal Guzman, Flavia López, Hong Shi, Laura Cline, Lorena Almaraz De La Garza, Mounica Thanam, Reem Alasadi, Wijdan Tariq, Yang Wu, and Yewon Han.

+As at Christmas 2021 this book was a disparate collection of notes.
+Thank you to Mum and Dad, who dropped everything and came over from the other side world for two months to give me the opportunity to re-write it all, and put together a cohesive book.

 Finally, thank you to Monica Alexander.
 Without you I would not have written a book; I would not have even thought it possible.
-Thank you for your inestimable help with writing this book, providing the base on which it builds (remember in the library showing me many times how to get certain rows in R!), giving me the time that I needed to write, encouragement when it turned out that writing a book just meant endlessly re-writing that which was perfect the day before, reading everything in this book many times, making coffee or cocktails as appropriate, and much more.
+Many of the best ideas in this book are yours, and those that are not, you made better.
+Thank you for your inestimable help with writing this book, providing the base on which it builds (remember in the library showing me many times how to get certain rows in R!), giving me the time that I needed to write, encouragement when it turned out that writing a book just meant endlessly re-writing that which was perfect the day before, reading everything in this book many times, making coffee or cocktails as appropriate, and more.

 You can contact me at: rohan.alexander@utoronto.ca.